gimler/guzzle-docs/en/tour/http.rst

 * Supports authentication methods provided by cURL (Basic, Digest, GSS Negotiate, NTLM)
 * Transparently follows redirects
 * Subject/Observer signal slot system for modifying request behavior
+* Support for asynchronous requests that do not wait for a response

 Using a Client object
 ---------------------